Checo132/ThreatSimLab/README.md

 ---

-## How to Use CyberSecEdu on Kali Linux
+## How to Use ThreatSimLab on Kali Linux

 **1. Prepare Kali Linux:**